openquantumhardware/qick/README.md

  <img src="graphics/logoQICK.svg" alt="QICK logo" width=50% height=auto>
 </p>

-# QICK: Quantum Instrumentation Controller Kit
+# QICK: Quantum Instrumentation Control Kit

 The QICK is a kit of firmware and software to use the Xilinx RFSoC as to control quantum systems.